 Cephas Archie aims to help make Brockport a more diverse, inclusive community.

-Cephas Archie arrived at The College at Brockport in late August as its new chief diversity officer.
+Cephas Archie arrived at SUNY Brockport in late August as its new chief diversity officer.
 He previously served as the diversity and inclusion program coordinator/specialist at Houston Community College, a multi-branch comprehensive community college located in Houston, TX.
 The Port caught up with Archie to talk about his first months at Brockport and efforts to make the College more inclusive.

 Describe your experiences at Brockport thus far.